aglv/OsiriXAPI/README.md

 - Xcode target's Other Linker Flags: -undefined dynamic_lookup
 - Xcode target's Framework Search Paths: $(PROJECT_DIR)/OsiriX-API

-Currently, this is OsiriXAPI.framework from OsiriX Lite 7.0.2, renamed to OsiriX.framework and with some extra headers from the OsiriX project (the OsiriX DCM framework).
+Currently, this is OsiriXAPI.framework from OsiriX Lite 7.0.2, renamed to OsiriX.framework, with some extra headers from the OsiriX project (the OsiriX DCM framework).